UWE Bristol Fairtrade progress and best practice

 - advertising of Fairtrade products where they are sold, including the provision of free tasters and 10% off promotion of drinks and products at all bars and cafes

 - organising events during Fairtrade Fortnight every February/March and during Sustainability Week every October, for example, Fairtrade outdoor cinema with free tea, Fairtrade breakfasts and Fairtrade pancake day and office Fairtrade break events

 - encouraging and supporting students to do study projects on Fairtrade within their courses.

-To progress on the agenda, a joint UWE Bristol/The Students' Union at UWE stakeholder group meets regularly and annual SMART actions plans are agreed as stipulated under the new accreditation.
+To progress on the agenda, a joint UWE Bristol/The Students' Union at UWE stakeholder group meets regularly and annual SMART action plans are agreed as stipulated under the new accreditation.
 Download our SMART action plan for 2021/22, our annual report and survey results.
 The group is made up as a minimum by the following stakeholders, but any student or staff member are invited to attend.

 - Hospitality General Services Manager

 - The Students' Union at UWE Retail Manager

 - The Students' Union at UWE elected representative